 The rise in blood pressure weakens the small vessels in the brain causing them to rupture.
 When this happens part of your brain will no longer get the blood and oxygen that it needs and since brain controls your body movement, it can threaten your ability to move, function and think.

-c) Your kidneys at risk
+c) Your Kidneys are at risk

 You might be unknowingly suffering from high blood pressure and if you have never got it checked then it is the time as even your kidneys are not spared.
 High blood pressure damages the small vessels in your kidney and reduces the blood supply to it.
 As a result, your kidney will start losing its normal functions and eventually kidney failure.